nadahkhaledd/pdsnd_github/README.md

 ### Date created
 14 sep 2021

 ### Project Title
-Python Bikeshare
+Bikeshare

 ### Description
-work with datasets of cities with people who share bikes and do analysis on them
+work with datasets of cities with people who share bikes and do analysis on them using python

 ### Files used
 bikeshare.py ,